Achieve more from your investment property

 What is rental yield and why does it matter?

-Rental yield is a measure of how much income your property generates as a percentage of the property’s whole value.
-In other words, it is how much you are making off your property when compared to how much it is worth.
+Rental yield measures how much income your property generates as a percentage of the property’s whole value.
+In other words, it is how much you make off your property compared to how much it is worth.